 Federal Income Tax Withholding.
-QCDs are not subject to federal tax withholding.
-Other IRA distributions are subject to federal income tax withholding unless you or, upon your death, your beneficiary affirmatively elect not to have withholding apply.
+IRA distributions are subject to federal income tax withholding unless you or, upon your death, your beneficiary affirmatively elect not to have withholding apply.
 The required federal income tax withholding rate is 10 percent of the distribution.
-Use IRS Form W-4R, Withholding Certificate for Nonperiodic Payments and Eligible Rollover Distributions, to provide us with your election to waive withholding or elect to have a different percentage withheld.
+Upon your request for a distribution, by providing IRS Form W-4P or an appropriate substitute, we will notify you of your right to waive withholding or elect to have greater than 10 percent withheld.
 Annual Statements.
 Each year we will furnish you and the IRS with statements reflecting the activity in your IRA.
-You and the IRS will receive IRS Forms 5498, IRA Contribution Information, and 1099-R,

-Distributions From Pensions, Annuities, Retirement or Profit-Sharing Plans, IRAs, Insurance Contracts, etc. IRS Form 5498 or an appropriate substitute indicates the fair market value of the account, including IRA contributions, for the year.
+You and the IRS will receive IRS Forms 5498, IRA Contribution Information, and 1099-R, Distributions From Pensions, Annuities, Retirement or Profit-Sharing Plans, IRAs, Insurance Contracts, etc. IRS Form 5498 or an appropriate substitute indicates the fair market value of the account, including IRA contributions, for the year.
 IRS Form 1099-R reflects your IRA distributions for the year.